-This projects I assemble components on a universal PCB board.
-As Figure 2, while it operated will get little hot.
-So use enough heatsink.
+In this project, I assemble components on a universal PCB board.
+As Figure 2, while operating it will get a little hot.
+So be sure to use enough heatsink.

-Then, check the circuit for error.
+Then, check the circuit for errors.
 Please watch the video below.

-We will test it with 100 watts lamp at the output.
-Then, apply 12V battery source.
-You will see that.
-The lamp glows.
-But the battery voltage is slightly low.
-Also, the AC voltage output is 190V.
+We will test it with a 100 watts lamp at the output, with a 12V battery as a source.
+You will see that the lamp glows.
+But the battery voltage is slightly low, so the AC voltage output is 190V.

 After that, We check waveform is a square wave as shown on the scope.

 Some people wonder about something.
-I will share with you.
+I will share it with you.

-The electrolytic capacitors are 470uF 50V.
-I put it to filter a smooth current.
-It does not need if you use a 12V battery, 10Ah.
+It does not need if you use a 12V 10Ah battery.
 Because it is a stable power current source.

-Ideally, if you need fully 100 watts output.
+Ideally, if you need full 100 watts output.
 You need to use 8A transformer.
 Because of input watts = output watts = 100 watts.